How drinking more water may help you lose weight

 3. Water helps remove waste

-Not only that, your kidneys need water to help filter out toxins and other waste from your bloodstream, which is then flushed out of your body when you urinate.
+Not only that, but your kidneys need water to help filter out toxins and other waste from your bloodstream, which is then flushed out of your body when you urinate.

 4. Water aids digestion